surajudas/Notes/PythonNotes.md

   - You just change the encoding of the text to utf-8
 - Error: AttributeError: impartial import of random
   - Fix: Donot name your py file random.py

+### Naming Conventions
+So PEP 8 tells you that:

+- modules (filenames) should have short, all-lowercase names, and they can contain underscores;
+- packages (directories) should have short, all-lowercase names, preferably without underscores;
+- classes should use the CapWords convention.
+---
+PEP 8 tells that names should be short; this following gives a good overview of what to take into account when creating variable names, which also apply to other names (for classes, packages, etc.):

+- variable names are not full descriptors;
+- put details in comments;
+- too specific name might mean too specific code;
+- keep short scopes for quick lookup;
+- spend time thinking about readability.

 ## Venv
 - Use venv to isolate packages from the main py installation when doing projects